Aexthar/ips-DEV/README.md

 ### OpenBLAS

 Clone OpenBLAS project from this url : `https://github.com/OpenMathLib/OpenBLAS` and follow the instructions.\
-Basically, when you are in the OpenBLAS's newly cloned repository, commands to enter in your shell should be :
+Basically, when you are in OpenBLAS's newly cloned repository, commands to enter in your shell should be :
 * `make`
-* `make PREFIX=your/path/to/ips-DEV/include/OpenBLAS-lib` install
+* `make PREFIX=/your/path/to/ips-DEV/include/OpenBLAS-lib install`

 ### Armadillo

+Clone Armadillo project from this url : `https://gitlab.com/conradsnicta/armadillo-code`.\
+Basically, when you are in armadillo's newly cloned repository,  commands to enter in your shell should be :
+* `cmake . -DCMAKE_INSTALL_PREFIX:PATH=/your/path/to/ips-DEV/include/armadillo-lib`
+* `make install`

+Be careful that if you've installed OpenBLAS in a local/not standard folder, the cmake command may not find the location of the OpenBLAS' library.
+They must be a way to specify to camke its correct path but hey, I don't do cmake so I don't know how to do so.\
+What you can do is to make an export of your `PATH` environment variable to add the location of the OpenBLAS's library (in our case, in `/your/path/to/ips-DEV/include/OpenBLAS-lib/lib`).

+## Other dependencies